The Phantom of Soho

 The Phantom of Soho (German: Das Phantom von Soho) is a 1964 West German thriller film directed by Franz Josef Gottlieb and starring Dieter Borsche, Barbara Rütting and Hans Söhnker.
-It was based on a novel by Bryan Edgar Wallace and was part in a large group of British-set thrillers made in Germany at the time, many of them adapted from the works of Wallace's father Edgar Wallace.
+It was based on a novel by Bryan Edgar Wallace and was part in a large group of British-set thrillers made in West Germany at the time, many of them adapted from the works of Wallace's father Edgar Wallace.

-It was shot at the Spandau Studios in Berlin and on location in London.
+It was shot at the Spandau Studios in West Berlin and on location in London.
 The film's sets were designed by the art directors Hans Jürgen Kiebach and Ernst Schomer.